rnemeth90/rnemeth90.github.io/content/projects/2025-01-27-platform-environment-refinements.md

     - operations
 ---

-Not every project has a single clean narrative — sometimes it's a tracked bucket of miscellaneous improvements needed in a given environment/subscription.
-This was one of those: a collection of refinements to configuration, resource layout, and operational hygiene in one of our platform's cloud subscriptions, tracked under a single feature so the work had visibility and could be prioritized alongside bigger initiatives.
+Not every project fits into a neat story.
+Sometimes you've just got a pile of small things that need fixing in a given environment - configuration tweaks, resource layout improvements, general operational cleanup.
+We tracked this stuff under a single feature so it had visibility and could get prioritized alongside the bigger work.

-Grouping "the pile of small things that need fixing" under a tracked feature rather than letting it live as untracked tribal knowledge is a small process habit, but it makes a real difference — it gives that class of work visibility in planning instead of it only happening when someone has spare cycles.
+The lesson here is simple: if you treat "the pile of small improvements" as a tracked item instead of tribal knowledge that only happens when someone has free time, it actually gets done and stays on the radar.